walterhiggins/ScriptCraft/docs/API-Reference.md

 beginning programmers to explore the events at the server console window.

 ### events.hanging()

 #### Parameters

- * callback - A function which is called whenever the hanging.HangingEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the hanging.HangingEvent event is fired

+see events.on() for more information.

 ### events.world()

 #### Parameters

- * callback - A function which is called whenever the world.WorldEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.WorldEvent event is fired

+see events.on() for more information.

 ### events.chunk()

 #### Parameters

- * callback - A function which is called whenever the world.ChunkEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.ChunkEvent event is fired

+see events.on() for more information.

 ### events.worldUnload()

 #### Parameters

- * callback - A function which is called whenever the world.WorldUnloadEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.WorldUnloadEvent event is fired

+see events.on() for more information.

 ### events.worldLoad()

 #### Parameters

- * callback - A function which is called whenever the world.WorldLoadEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.WorldLoadEvent event is fired

+see events.on() for more information.

 ### events.chunkLoad()

 #### Parameters

- * callback - A function which is called whenever the world.ChunkLoadEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.ChunkLoadEvent event is fired

+see events.on() for more information.

 ### events.chunkPopulate()

 #### Parameters

- * callback - A function which is called whenever the world.ChunkPopulateEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.ChunkPopulateEvent event is fired

+see events.on() for more information.

 ### events.portalCreate()

 #### Parameters

- * callback - A function which is called whenever the world.PortalCreateEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.PortalCreateEvent event is fired

+see events.on() for more information.

 ### events.spawnChange()

 #### Parameters

- * callback - A function which is called whenever the world.SpawnChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.SpawnChangeEvent event is fired

+see events.on() for more information.

 ### events.chunkUnload()

 #### Parameters

- * callback - A function which is called whenever the world.ChunkUnloadEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.ChunkUnloadEvent event is fired

+see events.on() for more information.

 ### events.worldInit()

 #### Parameters

- * callback - A function which is called whenever the world.WorldInitEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.WorldInitEvent event is fired

+see events.on() for more information.

 ### events.entity()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityEvent event is fired

+see events.on() for more information.

 ### events.horseJump()

 #### Parameters

- * callback - A function which is called whenever the entity.HorseJumpEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.HorseJumpEvent event is fired

+see events.on() for more information.

 ### events.entityCombust()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityCombustEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityCombustEvent event is fired

+see events.on() for more information.

 ### events.entityRegainHealth()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityRegainHealthEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityRegainHealthEvent event is fired

+see events.on() for more information.

 ### events.entityCombustByBlock()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityCombustByBlockEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityCombustByBlockEvent event is fired

+see events.on() for more information.

 ### events.entityCombustByEntity()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityCombustByEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityCombustByEntityEvent event is fired

+see events.on() for more information.

 ### events.playerLeashEntity()

 #### Parameters

- * callback - A function which is called whenever the entity.PlayerLeashEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.PlayerLeashEntityEvent event is fired

+see events.on() for more information.

 ### events.pigZap()

 #### Parameters

- * callback - A function which is called whenever the entity.PigZapEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.PigZapEvent event is fired

+see events.on() for more information.

 ### events.itemDespawn()

 #### Parameters

- * callback - A function which is called whenever the entity.ItemDespawnEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.ItemDespawnEvent event is fired

+see events.on() for more information.

 ### events.entityTarget()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityTargetEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityTargetEvent event is fired

+see events.on() for more information.

 ### events.slimeSplit()

 #### Parameters

- * callback - A function which is called whenever the entity.SlimeSplitEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.SlimeSplitEvent event is fired

+see events.on() for more information.

 ### events.entityChangeBlock()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityChangeBlockEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityChangeBlockEvent event is fired

+see events.on() for more information.

 ### events.entityPortalEnter()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityPortalEnterEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityPortalEnterEvent event is fired

+see events.on() for more information.

 ### events.creeperPower()

 #### Parameters

- * callback - A function which is called whenever the entity.CreeperPowerEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.CreeperPowerEvent event is fired

+see events.on() for more information.

 ### events.entityDeath()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityDeathEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityDeathEvent event is fired

+see events.on() for more information.

 ### events.projectileHit()

 #### Parameters

- * callback - A function which is called whenever the entity.ProjectileHitEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.ProjectileHitEvent event is fired

+see events.on() for more information.

 ### events.entityTame()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityTameEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityTameEvent event is fired

+see events.on() for more information.

 ### events.potionSplash()

 #### Parameters

- * callback - A function which is called whenever the entity.PotionSplashEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.PotionSplashEvent event is fired

+see events.on() for more information.

 ### events.expBottle()

 #### Parameters

- * callback - A function which is called whenever the entity.ExpBottleEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.ExpBottleEvent event is fired

+see events.on() for more information.

 ### events.entityExplode()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityExplodeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityExplodeEvent event is fired

+see events.on() for more information.

 ### events.creatureSpawn()

 #### Parameters

- * callback - A function which is called whenever the entity.CreatureSpawnEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.CreatureSpawnEvent event is fired

+see events.on() for more information.

 ### events.foodLevelChange()

 #### Parameters

- * callback - A function which is called whenever the entity.FoodLevelChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.FoodLevelChangeEvent event is fired

+see events.on() for more information.

 ### events.entityInteract()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityInteractEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityInteractEvent event is fired

+see events.on() for more information.

 ### events.entityBreakDoor()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityBreakDoorEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityBreakDoorEvent event is fired

+see events.on() for more information.

 ### events.entityCreatePortal()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityCreatePortalEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityCreatePortalEvent event is fired

+see events.on() for more information.

 ### events.sheepRegrowWool()

 #### Parameters

- * callback - A function which is called whenever the entity.SheepRegrowWoolEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.SheepRegrowWoolEvent event is fired

+see events.on() for more information.

 ### events.explosionPrime()

 #### Parameters

- * callback - A function which is called whenever the entity.ExplosionPrimeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.ExplosionPrimeEvent event is fired

+see events.on() for more information.

 ### events.entityUnleash()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityUnleashEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityUnleashEvent event is fired

+see events.on() for more information.

 ### events.entityShootBow()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityShootBowEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityShootBowEvent event is fired

+see events.on() for more information.

 ### events.projectileLaunch()

 #### Parameters

- * callback - A function which is called whenever the entity.ProjectileLaunchEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.ProjectileLaunchEvent event is fired

+see events.on() for more information.

 ### events.itemSpawn()

 #### Parameters

- * callback - A function which is called whenever the entity.ItemSpawnEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.ItemSpawnEvent event is fired

+see events.on() for more information.

 ### events.sheepDyeWool()

 #### Parameters

- * callback - A function which is called whenever the entity.SheepDyeWoolEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.SheepDyeWoolEvent event is fired

+see events.on() for more information.

 ### events.entityTeleport()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityTeleportEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityTeleportEvent event is fired

+see events.on() for more information.

 ### events.block()

 #### Parameters

- * callback - A function which is called whenever the block.BlockEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockEvent event is fired

+see events.on() for more information.

 ### events.blockFade()

 #### Parameters

- * callback - A function which is called whenever the block.BlockFadeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockFadeEvent event is fired

+see events.on() for more information.

 ### events.blockDamage()

 #### Parameters

- * callback - A function which is called whenever the block.BlockDamageEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockDamageEvent event is fired

+see events.on() for more information.

 ### events.blockPiston()

 #### Parameters

- * callback - A function which is called whenever the block.BlockPistonEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockPistonEvent event is fired

+see events.on() for more information.

 ### events.blockPistonExtend()

 #### Parameters

- * callback - A function which is called whenever the block.BlockPistonExtendEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockPistonExtendEvent event is fired

+see events.on() for more information.

 ### events.blockExp()

 #### Parameters

- * callback - A function which is called whenever the block.BlockExpEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockExpEvent event is fired

+see events.on() for more information.

 ### events.blockGrow()

 #### Parameters

- * callback - A function which is called whenever the block.BlockGrowEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockGrowEvent event is fired

+see events.on() for more information.

 ### events.blockPistonRetract()

 #### Parameters

- * callback - A function which is called whenever the block.BlockPistonRetractEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockPistonRetractEvent event is fired

+see events.on() for more information.

 ### events.blockDispense()

 #### Parameters

- * callback - A function which is called whenever the block.BlockDispenseEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockDispenseEvent event is fired

+see events.on() for more information.

 ### events.blockBreak()

 #### Parameters

- * callback - A function which is called whenever the block.BlockBreakEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockBreakEvent event is fired

+see events.on() for more information.

 ### events.painting()

 #### Parameters

- * callback - A function which is called whenever the painting.PaintingEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the painting.PaintingEvent event is fired

+see events.on() for more information.

 ### events.paintingPlace()

 #### Parameters

- * callback - A function which is called whenever the painting.PaintingPlaceEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the painting.PaintingPlaceEvent event is fired

+see events.on() for more information.

 ### events.weather()

 #### Parameters

- * callback - A function which is called whenever the weather.WeatherEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the weather.WeatherEvent event is fired

+see events.on() for more information.

 ### events.lightningStrike()

 #### Parameters

- * callback - A function which is called whenever the weather.LightningStrikeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the weather.LightningStrikeEvent event is fired

+see events.on() for more information.

 ### events.vehicle()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleEvent event is fired

+see events.on() for more information.

 ### events.vehicleEnter()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleEnterEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleEnterEvent event is fired

+see events.on() for more information.

 ### events.vehicleMove()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleMoveEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleMoveEvent event is fired

+see events.on() for more information.

 ### events.vehicleCollision()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleCollisionEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleCollisionEvent event is fired

+see events.on() for more information.

 ### events.vehicleCreate()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleCreateEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleCreateEvent event is fired

+see events.on() for more information.

 ### events.asyncPlayerPreLogin()

 #### Parameters

- * callback - A function which is called whenever the player.AsyncPlayerPreLoginEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.AsyncPlayerPreLoginEvent event is fired

+see events.on() for more information.

 ### events.playerUnleashEntity()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerUnleashEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerUnleashEntityEvent event is fired

+see events.on() for more information.

 ### events.playerPreLogin()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerPreLoginEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerPreLoginEvent event is fired

+see events.on() for more information.

 ### events.player()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerEvent event is fired

+see events.on() for more information.

 ### events.server()

 #### Parameters

- * callback - A function which is called whenever the server.ServerEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.ServerEvent event is fired

+see events.on() for more information.

 ### events.inventoryPickupItem()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryPickupItemEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryPickupItemEvent event is fired

+see events.on() for more information.

 ### events.inventoryMoveItem()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryMoveItemEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryMoveItemEvent event is fired

+see events.on() for more information.

 ### events.furnaceBurn()

 #### Parameters

- * callback - A function which is called whenever the inventory.FurnaceBurnEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.FurnaceBurnEvent event is fired

+see events.on() for more information.

 ### events.inventory()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryEvent event is fired

+see events.on() for more information.

 ### events.brew()

 #### Parameters

- * callback - A function which is called whenever the inventory.BrewEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.BrewEvent event is fired

+see events.on() for more information.

 ### events.furnaceExtract()

 #### Parameters

- * callback - A function which is called whenever the inventory.FurnaceExtractEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.FurnaceExtractEvent event is fired

+see events.on() for more information.

 ### events.furnaceSmelt()

 #### Parameters

- * callback - A function which is called whenever the inventory.FurnaceSmeltEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.FurnaceSmeltEvent event is fired

+see events.on() for more information.

 ### events.inventoryInteract()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryInteractEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryInteractEvent event is fired

+see events.on() for more information.

 ### events.inventoryClose()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryCloseEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryCloseEvent event is fired

+see events.on() for more information.

 ### events.inventoryDrag()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryDragEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryDragEvent event is fired

+see events.on() for more information.

 ### events.inventoryClick()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryClickEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryClickEvent event is fired

+see events.on() for more information.

 ### events.inventoryCreative()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryCreativeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryCreativeEvent event is fired

+see events.on() for more information.

 ### events.hangingPlace()

 #### Parameters

- * callback - A function which is called whenever the hanging.HangingPlaceEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the hanging.HangingPlaceEvent event is fired

+see events.on() for more information.

 ### events.hangingBreak()

 #### Parameters

- * callback - A function which is called whenever the hanging.HangingBreakEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the hanging.HangingBreakEvent event is fired

+see events.on() for more information.

 ### events.worldSave()

 #### Parameters

- * callback - A function which is called whenever the world.WorldSaveEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.WorldSaveEvent event is fired

+see events.on() for more information.

 ### events.structureGrow()

 #### Parameters

- * callback - A function which is called whenever the world.StructureGrowEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the world.StructureGrowEvent event is fired

+see events.on() for more information.

 ### events.entityDamage()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityDamageEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityDamageEvent event is fired

+see events.on() for more information.

 ### events.entityTargetLivingEntity()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityTargetLivingEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityTargetLivingEntityEvent event is fired

+see events.on() for more information.

 ### events.playerDeath()

 #### Parameters

- * callback - A function which is called whenever the entity.PlayerDeathEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.PlayerDeathEvent event is fired

+see events.on() for more information.

 ### events.entityDamageByBlock()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityDamageByBlockEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityDamageByBlockEvent event is fired

+see events.on() for more information.

 ### events.entityDamageByEntity()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityDamageByEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityDamageByEntityEvent event is fired

+see events.on() for more information.

 ### events.entityPortal()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityPortalEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityPortalEvent event is fired

+see events.on() for more information.

 ### events.entityPortalExit()

 #### Parameters

- * callback - A function which is called whenever the entity.EntityPortalExitEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the entity.EntityPortalExitEvent event is fired

+see events.on() for more information.

 ### events.signChange()

 #### Parameters

- * callback - A function which is called whenever the block.SignChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.SignChangeEvent event is fired

+see events.on() for more information.

 ### events.leavesDecay()

 #### Parameters

- * callback - A function which is called whenever the block.LeavesDecayEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.LeavesDecayEvent event is fired

+see events.on() for more information.

 ### events.blockRedstone()

 #### Parameters

- * callback - A function which is called whenever the block.BlockRedstoneEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockRedstoneEvent event is fired

+see events.on() for more information.

 ### events.blockCanBuild()

 #### Parameters

- * callback - A function which is called whenever the block.BlockCanBuildEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockCanBuildEvent event is fired

+see events.on() for more information.

 ### events.blockBurn()

 #### Parameters

- * callback - A function which is called whenever the block.BlockBurnEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockBurnEvent event is fired

+see events.on() for more information.

 ### events.blockPhysics()

 #### Parameters

- * callback - A function which is called whenever the block.BlockPhysicsEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockPhysicsEvent event is fired

+see events.on() for more information.

 ### events.blockIgnite()

 #### Parameters

- * callback - A function which is called whenever the block.BlockIgniteEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockIgniteEvent event is fired

+see events.on() for more information.

 ### events.notePlay()

 #### Parameters

- * callback - A function which is called whenever the block.NotePlayEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.NotePlayEvent event is fired

+see events.on() for more information.

 ### events.blockPlace()

 #### Parameters

- * callback - A function which is called whenever the block.BlockPlaceEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockPlaceEvent event is fired

+see events.on() for more information.

 ### events.blockFromTo()

 #### Parameters

- * callback - A function which is called whenever the block.BlockFromToEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockFromToEvent event is fired

+see events.on() for more information.

 ### events.blockForm()

 #### Parameters

- * callback - A function which is called whenever the block.BlockFormEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockFormEvent event is fired

+see events.on() for more information.

 ### events.blockSpread()

 #### Parameters

- * callback - A function which is called whenever the block.BlockSpreadEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockSpreadEvent event is fired

+see events.on() for more information.

 ### events.enchantItem()

 #### Parameters

- * callback - A function which is called whenever the enchantment.EnchantItemEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the enchantment.EnchantItemEvent event is fired

+see events.on() for more information.

 ### events.prepareItemEnchant()

 #### Parameters

- * callback - A function which is called whenever the enchantment.PrepareItemEnchantEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the enchantment.PrepareItemEnchantEvent event is fired

+see events.on() for more information.

 ### events.paintingBreak()

 #### Parameters

- * callback - A function which is called whenever the painting.PaintingBreakEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the painting.PaintingBreakEvent event is fired

+see events.on() for more information.

 ### events.paintingBreakByEntity()

 #### Parameters

- * callback - A function which is called whenever the painting.PaintingBreakByEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the painting.PaintingBreakByEntityEvent event is fired

+see events.on() for more information.

 ### events.weatherChange()

 #### Parameters

- * callback - A function which is called whenever the weather.WeatherChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the weather.WeatherChangeEvent event is fired

+see events.on() for more information.

 ### events.thunderChange()

 #### Parameters

- * callback - A function which is called whenever the weather.ThunderChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the weather.ThunderChangeEvent event is fired

+see events.on() for more information.

 ### events.vehicleEntityCollision()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleEntityCollisionEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleEntityCollisionEvent event is fired

+see events.on() for more information.

 ### events.vehicleBlockCollision()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleBlockCollisionEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleBlockCollisionEvent event is fired

+see events.on() for more information.

 ### events.vehicleExit()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleExitEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleExitEvent event is fired

+see events.on() for more information.

 ### events.vehicleUpdate()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleUpdateEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleUpdateEvent event is fired

+see events.on() for more information.

 ### events.vehicleDamage()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleDamageEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleDamageEvent event is fired

+see events.on() for more information.

 ### events.vehicleDestroy()

 #### Parameters

- * callback - A function which is called whenever the vehicle.VehicleDestroyEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the vehicle.VehicleDestroyEvent event is fired

+see events.on() for more information.

 ### events.playerExpChange()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerExpChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerExpChangeEvent event is fired

+see events.on() for more information.

 ### events.playerRespawn()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerRespawnEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerRespawnEvent event is fired

+see events.on() for more information.

 ### events.playerCommandPreprocess()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerCommandPreprocessEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerCommandPreprocessEvent event is fired

+see events.on() for more information.

 ### events.playerPickupItem()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerPickupItemEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerPickupItemEvent event is fired

+see events.on() for more information.

 ### events.playerInventory()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerInventoryEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerInventoryEvent event is fired

+see events.on() for more information.

 ### events.playerFish()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerFishEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerFishEvent event is fired

+see events.on() for more information.

 ### events.playerBedEnter()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerBedEnterEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerBedEnterEvent event is fired

+see events.on() for more information.

 ### events.playerLogin()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerLoginEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerLoginEvent event is fired

+see events.on() for more information.

 ### events.playerDropItem()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerDropItemEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerDropItemEvent event is fired

+see events.on() for more information.

 ### events.playerLevelChange()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerLevelChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerLevelChangeEvent event is fired

+see events.on() for more information.

 ### events.playerVelocity()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerVelocityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerVelocityEvent event is fired

+see events.on() for more information.

 ### events.playerInteract()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerInteractEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerInteractEvent event is fired

+see events.on() for more information.

 ### events.playerQuit()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerQuitEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerQuitEvent event is fired

+see events.on() for more information.

 ### events.playerChatTabComplete()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerChatTabCompleteEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerChatTabCompleteEvent event is fired

+see events.on() for more information.

 ### events.playerEggThrow()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerEggThrowEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerEggThrowEvent event is fired

+see events.on() for more information.

 ### events.playerChat()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerChatEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerChatEvent event is fired

+see events.on() for more information.

 ### events.playerAchievementAwarded()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerAchievementAwardedEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerAchievementAwardedEvent event is fired

+see events.on() for more information.

 ### events.playerBedLeave()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerBedLeaveEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerBedLeaveEvent event is fired

+see events.on() for more information.

 ### events.playerChannel()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerChannelEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerChannelEvent event is fired

+see events.on() for more information.

 ### events.playerStatisticIncrement()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerStatisticIncrementEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerStatisticIncrementEvent event is fired

+see events.on() for more information.

 ### events.playerToggleSprint()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerToggleSprintEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerToggleSprintEvent event is fired

+see events.on() for more information.

 ### events.playerInteractEntity()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerInteractEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerInteractEntityEvent event is fired

+see events.on() for more information.

 ### events.playerEditBook()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerEditBookEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerEditBookEvent event is fired

+see events.on() for more information.

 ### events.playerKick()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerKickEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerKickEvent event is fired

+see events.on() for more information.

 ### events.playerItemHeld()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerItemHeldEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerItemHeldEvent event is fired

+see events.on() for more information.

 ### events.playerItemConsume()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerItemConsumeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerItemConsumeEvent event is fired

+see events.on() for more information.

 ### events.playerGameModeChange()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerGameModeChangeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerGameModeChangeEvent event is fired

+see events.on() for more information.

 ### events.playerItemBreak()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerItemBreakEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerItemBreakEvent event is fired

+see events.on() for more information.

 ### events.playerToggleFlight()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerToggleFlightEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerToggleFlightEvent event is fired

+see events.on() for more information.

 ### events.playerAnimation()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerAnimationEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerAnimationEvent event is fired

+see events.on() for more information.

 ### events.asyncPlayerChat()

 #### Parameters

- * callback - A function which is called whenever the player.AsyncPlayerChatEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.AsyncPlayerChatEvent event is fired

+see events.on() for more information.

 ### events.playerBucket()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerBucketEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerBucketEvent event is fired

+see events.on() for more information.

 ### events.playerRegisterChannel()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerRegisterChannelEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerRegisterChannelEvent event is fired

+see events.on() for more information.

 ### events.playerMove()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerMoveEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerMoveEvent event is fired

+see events.on() for more information.

 ### events.playerTeleport()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerTeleportEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerTeleportEvent event is fired

+see events.on() for more information.

 ### events.playerBucketFill()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerBucketFillEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerBucketFillEvent event is fired

+see events.on() for more information.

 ### events.playerJoin()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerJoinEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerJoinEvent event is fired

+see events.on() for more information.

 ### events.playerShearEntity()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerShearEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerShearEntityEvent event is fired

+see events.on() for more information.

 ### events.playerToggleSneak()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerToggleSneakEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerToggleSneakEvent event is fired

+see events.on() for more information.

 ### events.playerChangedWorld()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerChangedWorldEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerChangedWorldEvent event is fired

+see events.on() for more information.

 ### events.serverCommand()

 #### Parameters

- * callback - A function which is called whenever the server.ServerCommandEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.ServerCommandEvent event is fired

+see events.on() for more information.

 ### events.remoteServerCommand()

 #### Parameters

- * callback - A function which is called whenever the server.RemoteServerCommandEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.RemoteServerCommandEvent event is fired

+see events.on() for more information.

 ### events.mapInitialize()

 #### Parameters

- * callback - A function which is called whenever the server.MapInitializeEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.MapInitializeEvent event is fired

+see events.on() for more information.

 ### events.service()

 #### Parameters

- * callback - A function which is called whenever the server.ServiceEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.ServiceEvent event is fired

+see events.on() for more information.

 ### events.plugin()

 #### Parameters

- * callback - A function which is called whenever the server.PluginEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.PluginEvent event is fired

+see events.on() for more information.

 ### events.serviceRegister()

 #### Parameters

- * callback - A function which is called whenever the server.ServiceRegisterEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.ServiceRegisterEvent event is fired

+see events.on() for more information.

 ### events.serverListPing()

 #### Parameters

- * callback - A function which is called whenever the server.ServerListPingEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.ServerListPingEvent event is fired

+see events.on() for more information.

 ### events.serviceUnregister()

 #### Parameters

- * callback - A function which is called whenever the server.ServiceUnregisterEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.ServiceUnregisterEvent event is fired

+see events.on() for more information.

 ### events.prepareItemCraft()

 #### Parameters

- * callback - A function which is called whenever the inventory.PrepareItemCraftEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.PrepareItemCraftEvent event is fired

+see events.on() for more information.

 ### events.inventoryOpen()

 #### Parameters

- * callback - A function which is called whenever the inventory.InventoryOpenEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.InventoryOpenEvent event is fired

+see events.on() for more information.

 ### events.craftItem()

 #### Parameters

- * callback - A function which is called whenever the inventory.CraftItemEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the inventory.CraftItemEvent event is fired

+see events.on() for more information.

 ### events.hangingBreakByEntity()

 #### Parameters

- * callback - A function which is called whenever the hanging.HangingBreakByEntityEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the hanging.HangingBreakByEntityEvent event is fired

+see events.on() for more information.

 ### events.blockMultiPlace()

 #### Parameters

- * callback - A function which is called whenever the block.BlockMultiPlaceEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.BlockMultiPlaceEvent event is fired

+see events.on() for more information.

 ### events.entityBlockForm()

 #### Parameters

- * callback - A function which is called whenever the block.EntityBlockFormEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the block.EntityBlockFormEvent event is fired

+see events.on() for more information.

 ### events.playerBucketEmpty()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerBucketEmptyEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerBucketEmptyEvent event is fired

+see events.on() for more information.

 ### events.playerPortal()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerPortalEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerPortalEvent event is fired

+see events.on() for more information.

 ### events.playerUnregisterChannel()

 #### Parameters

- * callback - A function which is called whenever the player.PlayerUnregisterChannelEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the player.PlayerUnregisterChannelEvent event is fired

+see events.on() for more information.

 ### events.pluginDisable()

 #### Parameters

- * callback - A function which is called whenever the server.PluginDisableEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.PluginDisableEvent event is fired

+see events.on() for more information.

 ### events.pluginEnable()

 #### Parameters

- * callback - A function which is called whenever the server.PluginEnableEvent event is fired see events.on() for more information
+ * callback - A function which is called whenever the server.PluginEnableEvent event is fired

+see events.on() for more information.

 ## Blocks Module

 You hate having to lookup [Data Values][dv] when you use ScriptCraft's